4992 Course Assignments and Grading

 Once you have completed the project, your team will present a summary of its findings in four formats:

-- A brief email (no more than five paragraphs) to the instructors summarizing your personal assessment of the effectiveness of the project.
+- A brief reflection (no more than the equivalent of two written pages) to the instructor(s) summarizing your personal assessment of the effectiveness of the project.
 Each team member is expected to write one of these.

 - A PowerPoint (or Keynote, or Google doc or Prezzi or pdf) presentation with visuals to support an oral report of your team’s findings to the Convergence Faculty, RJI staff and other appropriate stakeholders.
-The presentation should be no longer than 40 minutes to allow an additional 20 minutes for Q&A.
+The presentation should be no longer than 40 minutes to allow at least 20 minutes for Q&A.

 - A multimedia post for the RJI website that provides an overview and recommendations targeted at media professionals who might be interested in applying lessons learned to their own newsrooms.